MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-load-balancer.md

 This option assumes you want to leverage Arc extensions to deploy MetalLB as a load balancer for your Kubernetes cluster.
 In this case, your cluster is created without a load balancer.
 Then, go to the Azure portal and install MetalLB.

 > [!WARNING]
-> IP conflict check is not currently supported.
+> IP conflict checking is not currently supported.
 It's recommended that you perform this check when you create load balancers.

 To deploy a load balancer using Azure Arc extensions, set the `–load-balancer-count` flag to `0` during cluster creation: